ConnectionMaster/web.eyeo.com/pages/jobs/senior-web-developer.md

 Literally everything we do is [open source](https://hg.adblockplus.org).
 Anyone can contribute.
 If you join Eyeo, you can do it for a living.

-We're looking for a senior web developer who can take charge of our websites, such as [adblockplus.org](https://adblockplus.org) and [acceptableads.org](https://acceptableads.org).
+We're looking for an experienced web developer who can take charge of our websites, such as [adblockplus.org](https://adblockplus.org) and [acceptableads.org](https://acceptableads.org).

 You would work with our developers and user experience designers to make our websites easier to use, easier to change and more efficient.
-You would work with our growth hackers and PR to build websites that promote Adblock Plus in creative, non-intrusive ways.
+You would work with our growth and communications team to build websites that promote Adblock Plus in creative, non-intrusive ways.

 And if you feel like it, you can work on any of our other projects, or upstream on related open source projects.